2023 Most Popular Allied Health Professions Trade Schools in Missouri

 Full Allied Health Professions at University of Missouri - Columbia Report

-The excellent programs at Metropolitan Community College - Kansas City helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in Missouri.
-Located in the large city of Kansas City, MCC is a public school with a large student population.
+A rank of #3 on this year’s list means Metropolitan Community College - Kansas City is a great place for allied health professions students.
+Located in the city of Kansas City, MCC is a public college with a large student population.

 Read full report on Allied Health Professions at Three Rivers College

-St Louis College of Health Careers-Fenton came in at #9 in this year’s edition of the Most Popular Allied Health Professions Trade Schools in Missouri ranking.
-Located in the large suburb of Fenton, SLCHC is a private for-profit college with a fairly small student population.
+St Louis College of Health Careers-Fenton ranked #9 on this year’s Most Popular Allied Health Professions Trade Schools in Missouri list.
+Located in the suburb of Fenton, SLCHC is a private for-profit school with a fairly small student population.

 Best Allied Health Professions Colleges in the Plains States Region